Caravanwellness/caravanwellness.github.io/README.md

 ## Support

-If you have questions or need help, please open an issue on this repository.
+If you have questions or need help, please contact support@caravanwellness.com

 ---

-© 2025 Gut Microbiome Health API
+© 2025 Caravan Wellness